-For the first time in 100 years, a solar eclipse will cross the entire United States on August 21, 2017.
+For the first time in almost 100 years, a total solar eclipse will cross the entire United States on August 21, 2017.

 The Moon will pass between the Sun and the Earth, and its shadow will sweep across the country.
 Find out how you can see a solar eclipse and more with the National Air and Space Museum.
 See you in the shadow!

 Please Note: The National Air and Space Museum is making a limited number of eclipse glasses available to the public each day.
 Glasses are distributed on a first-come first-served basis with a maximum of 2 glasses per group while supplies last.

 Your quick guide to everything you need to know about the solar eclipse.